TESOL: Teaching English to Speakers of Other Languages

 - EDU 562 Linguistic and Cultural Diversity in the Classroom*

 - EDU 563 ESL Testing and Assessment*

 - EDU 600 Research Methods and Techniques

 - EDU 607 Teacher Research in Literacy OR

 EDU 643 Inquiry in Education

 Second Tier Courses (6 credit hours)

 * These courses meet state requirements for endorsement as an ESL teacher, K-12.
-State endorsement in ESL requires prior teacher certification and a passing score on the Praxis Subject Assessment exam (5361) for Teachers of English to Speakers of Other Languages.
+State endorsement in ESL requires prior teacher certification and a passing score on the Praxis Subject Assessment exam (5362) for Teachers of English to Speakers of Other Languages.
 The master's degree in TESOL does not qualify graduates for Maine literacy specialist certification; however, additional courses may be taken beyond this master's degree to qualify, and EDU 607 should be selected during the MSEd in TESOL for those interested in pursuing this certification.
 Students should consult with their advisor for more details.
+Students interested in initial K-12 ESL certification in Maine should also consult with their advisor for more details.